UpCloudLtd/uks-instructions/backup/README.md

 You should have the original logs created before backup, and the latest logs from the page load after restore!

-You can also view all the backup and restore files directly in the S3 Bucket:
+You can also view all the backup and restore files directly in the S3 Bucket.
+Note that the PVC snapshots are not stored in the bucket, they are in the same storage system as the original Persistent Volume:

 * Go to [UpCloud](https://upcloud.com), login and go to `Object Storage`
 * Click on `velero` Object Storage and select the `uks` bucket